Levi Kreis: Music

-Kreis's debut album, One of the Ones, was released on November 17, 2005 and was accompanied by an appearance on a special Sirius XM's edition of The Apprentice.
+Kreis's debut album, One of the Ones, was released on November 17, 2005, and was accompanied by an appearance on a special Sirius XM's edition of The Apprentice.
 Four hopefuls were chosen from thousands of submissions.
 The two teams had a challenge to write, record, produce and package an artist for XM Cafe; Kreis and his team won the challenge.
+His song "I Should Go" was featured in the Jan 10, 2006 episode of Days of Our Lives and "Hardly A Hero" (both from the debut album) was featured in the Mar 10 episode of Young And The Restless.

 He followed his debut album with The Gospel According to Levi, confronting religion and its unhealthy views on sexuality, specifically as it relates to the LGBT community and conversion therapy (Kreis did six years with Exodus International).
-In 2009, Kreis won the OutMusic Award for his song "Stained Glass Window", a song inspired by the Del Shores play Southern Baptist Sissies.
-In addition to Kreis's early musical activism, his compositions have been featured on Days of Our Lives, Young and the Restless, The Vampire Diaries, Sons of Anarchy, So You Think You Can Dance, Mob Wives, and films The War Room and Kiss the Bride.
+In 2009, Kreis won the OUTMusic Award for his song "Stained Glass Window", a song inspired by the Del Shores play Southern Baptist Sissies.

+His music has also been featured in The Vampire Diaries, Sons of Anarchy, So You Think You Can Dance, Mob Wives, and films The War Room and Kiss the Bride.

 Kreis has settled into the southern soul genre and released an EP, "Bad Habit", on March 20, 2020.